-For Arts in Practice, assessment from Units 3 and 4 is used to determine the student's exit result, and consists of four instruments, including:
+For Media Arts in Practice, assessment from Units 3 and 4 is used to determine the student's exit result, and consists of four instruments, including:

-- at least one project, arising from community connections - one product (artwork) (involving the integration of at least two art forms) that is separate from the assessable component of a project.
+- at least two projects, with at least one project arising from community connections - at least one product, separate to an assessable component of a project.

-Project Product (Artwork) Extended response Investigation A response to a single task, situation and/or scenario that contains two or more components.
-A technique that assesses a range of skills in the creation of an original product (artwork) that expresses a personal aesthetic.
+Project Product Extended response Investigation A response to a single task, situation and/or scenario that contains two or more components.
+A technique that assesses the application of skills in the production of media artwork/s.
 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-The Project in Arts in Practice requires: a product (artwork) that demonstrates the significant contribution of at least two art forms at least one other component from the following: written spoken multimodal.
-Variable conditions.
-Presented in one of the following modes: written: 600-1000 words spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) presentation: 4-7 minutes.
-Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal - non-presentation: 10 A4 pages max (or equivalent) - presentation: 4-7 minutes.
+At least two different components from the following: • written: 500-900 words variable conditions Presented in one of the following modes: • written: 600-1000 words Presented in one of the following modes: • written: 600-1000 words spoken: 21⁄2-31⁄2 minutes multimodal non-presentation: 8 A4 pages max (or equivalent) spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) presentation: 4-7 spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) presentation: 4-7 presentation: 3-6 minutes product: variable conditions. minutes. minutes.